Transportation Rules and Guidelines

 - The safety of students while going to or from the bus stop and while waiting for the school bus, including waiting for a school bus in a location clear of traffic and away from the bus stop is the parent’s responsibility.

-- Students will be at their bus stop five minutes before their scheduled pickup time.
+- Students will be at their bus stop, in the designated place of safety (determined by the bus driver) five minutes before their scheduled pickup time.

 - Parents may be held responsible for damage to school buses, personal property, or public property by their student.